Py-Contributors/Cybel/README.md

 - Modern Pythonic API using async/await syntax
 - Easy to use with an object-oriented design
 - Optimized for both speed and memory
-- `AutoMod` is a feature that will automatically delete any message that contains profanity or other offensive words.
 - Member can report misconduct, malicious behavior, or inappropriate content.
 - Published and approved on Top.gg website. check [here] (https://top.gg/bot/832137823309004800/invite)